rangle/ngCourse2/handout/06-change-detection.md

 ## Performance Impact

-Traversing all the tree component to check for changes could be costly.
+Traversing all the tree components to check for changes could be costly.
 Imagine that instead of just having one reference to `<movie>` inside our `MainComponent`'s template, we have multiple references?

 ```html
 <movie *ngFor="#movie of movies" [title]="movie.title" [actor]="movie.actor"></movie>`